cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

   then use the curl `--cacert` followed by the enterprise CA cert chain file or the `--insecure` flag to disable cert chain checks when self-signed certificates are being used.
+* Note: Ensure that your network allows communication from the Arbor NetScout system the webhook is invoked from to the host running the client/monitor on the configured port.

 ### Normal Operation